crate/cloud-tutorials/docs/edge.rst

 Console in order to deploy the cluster itself, using the provided script.
 These steps will be explained below.

+Some Kubernetes knowledge, especially regarding networking and storage, is recommended when using CrateDB Edge, especially when using it as-is.
+If you're uncertain, you may benefit from using CrateDB Edge in combination with :ref:`tools <edge-tools>` as described at the end of this tutorial.

 ..
 NOTE::
     A special note about bare metal Kubernetes clusters: CrateDB Edge should work on any bare metal cluster, but the CrateDB instances running within